Skip to main content

 Daily Quest: Hydration Check

 I use a giant water bottle with time markers.
 Dehydration is a concentration debuff; even 1% fluid loss can impair cognitive performance.
-I now see water as a mana potion.
+I now see water as a stamina potion.
 I sip between matches, and the brain fog I used to blame on “tiredness” lifted.

 Weekly Quest: Real-World Strength Training